aarlin/gatsby-theme-minimal-blog-full/README.md

 ---
 ```

-#### Changing the "Hero" text

-To edit the hero text ("Hi, I'm Lupin...), create a file at `src/@lekoarts/gatsby-theme-minimal-blog/texts/hero.mdx` to edit the text.

-#### Changing the "Projects" part

-To edit the projects part below "Latest posts", create a file at `src/@lekoarts/gatsby-theme-minimal-blog/texts/bottom.mdx` to edit the contents.

 ## 🌟 Supporting me

 Thanks for using this project!
 I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.